 - The file does not contain JavaScript.

-What about validation - Is it needed?
+What about validation?
+Is it necessary?

-How to validate PDF/A files?
+How to validate PDF/A files